 Beyond Cost – The Challenges in Cloud Adoption

 Despite the fact that over 60% of organizations in the US and Canada have committed to moving onto the Cloud, many expect to face significant challenges.
-With the significant cost of Managed-Cloud, true Cloud is normally the more cost effective solution for businesses.
+With the significant cost of Managed-Cloud, true Cloud usually is the more cost-effective solution for businesses.

-However, migration onto the Cloud requires extremely high levels of technical expertise.
-Organizations which do not have this expertise in-house are faced with the distasteful option of turning to a vendor – thus negating potential cost savings.
+However, server migration onto the Cloud requires extremely high levels of technical expertise.
+Organizations that do not have this expertise in-house are faced with the distasteful option of turning to a vendor – thus negating potential cost savings.

-The move also requires organizations to have a forward looking mindset in order to fully realise the benefits of Cloud technologies.
-This necessity isn’t necessarily only at the C-Suite level, but organization wide.
+The move also requires organizations to have a forward-looking mindset in order to fully realize the benefits of Cloud technologies.
+This necessity isn’t necessarily only at the C-Suite level, but organization-wide.

 Despite all the information I’ve gathered here this is perhaps the only one I cannot accurately answer for you.
 To assess the ideal match, you need to know exactly what you need to deploy on the Cloud.